tuura/fantasi/doc/README.md

 average shortest path (and the impact on the resilience of the network) with the nodes with indices {10, 60, 99} are disabled.

+**Any known issues?**
+* The `nios2-terminal` tool, in linux, does not display the characters introduced by the keyboard.
+The characters will still be recognised.

 ## Generate your own Nios II processor

+Work in progress...
 <!-- TODO: guide on how to generate the Nios II processor from within Quartus -->

 ## Basic references